rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Query phase

-**In plain words:** pick a random spot and check it in every sealed layer, then repeat with new spots.
+**In plain words:** In the query phase the verifier picks a random spot, checks it in every sealed layer, and repeats with new spots.

 **Precisely:** The second half of FRI.
 The verifier picks a random position $$s$$ and, for every layer, opens $$f_i(s)$$ and $$f_i(-s)$$ to check that $$f_{i+1}(s^2)$$ is their fold, down to the [final polynomial](#final-polynomial); repeated for several positions.